palantir/gradle-consistent-versions/README.md

 }
 ```

 This function may not be invoked at [Gradle Configuration time](https://docs.gradle.org/current/userguide/build_lifecycle.html) as it involves resolving dependencies.
 Put it inside a closure or provider to ensure it is only invoked at Execution time.

-By default, this function resolve the `unifiedClasspath` configuration to supply a version, but you can always supply a different configuration if you want to:
+By default, this function will resolve the calling project's `gcvGetVersions` configuration to supply a version ([how this works](docs/adr/0001-getversion-per-project-resolution.md)).
+You can also supply a different configuration to resolve a version from instead:

 ```gradle
 task printGuavaVersion {